 - Something specific relating directly to their criteria / your charity to demonstrate that you’ve done your research (e.g. I notice that you fund lots of projects which support children who have mental ill health.
 Our charity does this, however we’re based in Cornwall which is a long way from you – does that matter?)

-Some tips for garnering confidence in preparing to call ahead:
+Some tips for garnering confidence in preparing to phone trusts:

 - Do a bit of planning, research the charity, check you fit the criteria, make sure you’re asking a question which isn’t already answered online